 Full motion training simulators are an expensive outlay for many organizations, but current simulator accreditation practices do not guarantee the required fidelity, and therefore training quality, due to limitations in the subjective assessment process.
 A comprehensive simulator fidelity process was proposed with the use of the Simulator Fidelity and Motion Fidelity rating scales, developed at the University of Liverpool, as an improved method of subjective assessment.
 A preliminary analysis of the effect of motion cueing on the perceived fidelity, and hence training effectiveness, of a rotorcraft flight simulator was conducted using a set of test maneuvers from the ADS-33E performance standard.
 Three test pilots flew three different rotorcraft models, with different levels of handling qualities, assessing simulator fidelity in the absence of motion cues.
-Results show that simulator fidelity requirements are not only task based, but are also dependent on the handling qualities of the aircraft being flown.
-Consequently, dependent on the qualities of the aircraft being simulated, a fixed simulator platform without motion cues may be appropriate for specific training tasks.
+Results show that simulator fidelity requirements are not only task based, but are also dependent on the handling qualities of the aircraft being simulated, a fixed simulator platform without motion cues may be appropriate for specific training tasks.